 The priorities for improvement of Stevens Memorial Hall include a complete repainting, replacing the exterior front porch on the building, reconstructing the basement steps, and replacing the elevator and possibly extending it to reach the second floor.
+Stevens Hall is certified for a maximum occupancy of 104 persons upstairs and 60 persons downstairs.

-Specific CIP Project Requests Submitted in 2018 in Order of Priority Include:
+Specific General Government CIP Project Requests Submitted in 2020 in Order of Priority Include:

-- 1. IT Hardware & Software Upgrades
+- 1. IT Hardware & Software Upgrades.

-- 2. Zero-Turn Lawnmower

-- 3. Tractor Cab for Snowplowing

-- 4. 16-Foot Enclosed Work Trailer to replace the old F-350 pickup.
+- 2. 16-Foot Enclosed Work Trailer to replace the old F-350 pickup.

-- 5. Upgrade Municipal Building & PD HVAC
+- 3. BI/Assessing/PB offices HVAC upgrade.

-- 6. Upgrade Municipal Building Annex Boiler
+- 4. Upgrade Municipal Building Annex Boiler.

+- 5. Wason Pond Well Pump & Water Line.

-- 7. Re-Paint Stevens Hall
+- 6. Re-Paint Stevens Hall.

-- 8. Abate Ruth Ray Building Asbestos Flooring

-- 9. Replace Stevens Hall Basement Steps
+- 7. Replace Stevens Hall Basement Steps.

-- 10. Repair or Replace Stevens Hall Elevator
+- 8. Repair or Replace Stevens Hall Elevator.

-- 11. Expand & Repave Town Hall Parking Lot
+- 9. Expand & Repave Town Hall Parking Lot.

-- 12. Expand & Repave Stevens Hall Parking Lot
+- 10. Expand & Repave Stevens Hall Parking Lot.

-Library: Library: The number of residents served by the Chester Public Library has grown substantially.
+Library: The number of residents served by the Chester Public Library has grown substantially.
 As a result, the Chester Public Library has also grown to meet the needs of its patrons.
-The Library currently employs one full-time Library Director, one part-time Assistant Director, one full-time Library Aide and four part-time staff members, and is open 38 hours per week.
-2018 was a very busy year at our library.
-We enrolled 174 new library cardholders, held 193 programs/functions/activities with 3,364 attendees.
-13,497 visitors came through our door, and we checked out more than 20,546 items including books, movies, eBooks and magazines.
+The Library currently employs one full-time Library Director, one part-time Head of Youth Librarian, one full-time Library Aide and four part-time staff members, and is open 38 hours per week.
+2019 was a very busy year at our library.
+We enrolled 145 new library cardholders, held 235 programs/functions/activities with 3,150 attendees.
+10,193 visitors came through our door, and we checked out more than 26,777 items including books, movies, eBooks and magazines.

-In the fall of this year, the highly anticipated renovation will start.
-The Contractors plan on starting the project on September 3rd and wrapping by mid-November.
-Since 2006, we have been planning and strategizing the best way to renovate existing building to be a more efficient and effective space for its users.
-Dann Batting, our architect, and his staff, have created new plans and schematics that have re-designed the downstairs to provide a larger meeting room with an exit for our residents, a re-designed stairway eliminating ledge safety hazards, an entirely newly designed Children's Room with programming space, a new Teen Area, a new circulation desk and staff work space, and new carpets and paint throughout.
+In the fall of this year, the highly anticipated renovation began.
+From November through January our building was transformed.
+It took 75 days to complete this large project and we are proud to say that we only closed two days out of the 75!
+Since 2006, we have been planning and strategizing the best way to renovate the existing building to be a more efficient and effective space for its users.
+Dann Batting, our architect, and his staff, created new plans and schematics that have re-designed the downstairs to provide a larger meeting room with an exit for our residents, a redesigned stairway eliminating ledge and safety hazards, an entirely newly designed Children's Room with programming space, a new Teen Area, a new circulation desk and staff work space, and new carpets and paint throughout.

 We created another fundraising arm, in July 2017, in addition to our Friends of the Library Group, called The Chester Public Library Foundation.
 This Foundation is a 501c3 non-profit.
 The dedicated members of this Board have been working continually since their inception, to raise the supplemental funds needed for this expansive project.
-We will be using our Impact Fees, 2019's CIP and one of the Library's trust funds in our effort to minimize the tax impact on residents.
+This project was funded by the library's impact fees, 2019's CIP, our Foundation's fund-raising efforts, and one of the library's trust funds, in our effort to minimize the tax impact on residents.